 Drawing inspiration from its white rum, this spirit from Boston’s craft distillery starts with a unique cane base with a honeysuckle note that co-founder and head distiller Dave Willis thought would be beautiful in a gin.
 “It has a fuller, rounder flavor than a lot of gins,” he says.
-“The fruitier white rum notes are complemented by hints of grapefruit, chamomile, ginger, cardamom and, of course, juniper.”
+“The fruitier white-rum notes are complemented by hints of grapefruit, chamomile, ginger, cardamom and, of course, juniper.”
 (Bully Boy uses Italian juniper, which is more subtly piney than other varieties.)
-He says the big, round mouthfeel coupled with the floral tones elevate traditional gin cocktails like a G&T and Negroni.
+He says the big, round mouthfeel coupled with the floral tones elevates traditional gin cocktails like a G&T and Negroni.

-“Aromatically, the gin has fresh pine needles, incredible spice and a clear peppery, dense raspberry [note],” says Gregor.
+“Aromatically, the gin has fresh pine needles, incredible spice and a clear, peppery, dense raspberry [note],” says Gregor.
 “It’s strong enough to be the base of a great cocktail, and despite its vibrant purple color and delicious shiraz-like sweetness, it still has plenty of gin character.”
 Sip it on the rocks garnished with a slice of orange, in a colorful G&T or in the Bloody Jasmine, where it’s mixed with Campari, dry curaçao, lemon juice and orange bitters.

 This mezcal-gin mashup has its origins in the love story between founder Jonathan Barbieri and Yira Vallejo, who started a long-distance relationship eight years ago while Barbieri was in Oaxaca and Vallejo was an importer in New York.
 The pair found every excuse to visit each other while Barbieri tore into research about Dutch courage, the gin wars and 300 years of mezcal prohibition.
 The result was the world’s first mezcal-gin, in Barbieri’s words, “the confluence where these two great rivers of distilling history would finally meet.”

 Double-distilled espadín mezcal is macerated with juniper berries, coriander, star anise, fennel seed, dried local orange peel, cassia bark, orris root, angelica root and nutmeg.
 “It’s no longer a case of the lonely juniper soprano singing in piney solitude,” says Barbieri.
-“Now we get the full chorus.
+Now we get the full chorus.
 Viscous and long-lasting, this hybrid spirit is also bright and clean, perfect for sipping or mixing in a Negroni, Gin Fizz, Cosmo or Martini.Continue to 5 of 6 below.

 Combining an aromatic wine varietal with a heady clear spirit seems like a no-brainer.
 This ultra-premium gin is distilled from sauvignon blanc grapes and produced by François Lurton, whose family has been making wine in Bordeaux since 1897 and who’s most known for his cuvée Les Fumées Blanches.
 “The goal was to create a gin that can connect wine and spirit,” says brand ambassador Thomas Riant.

 Botanicals including grapefruit and lime zests, lemons, violets and red currants play off the distinctive herbaceous and citrus notes you get while swirling a glass of white Bordeaux.
-The nose is tart, citrus-y and vegetal, while the palate is clean and intense yet accessible with a finish of evergreen and violet.
-A splash of tonic best offsets the bitterness, and they suggest eschewing the lime wedge for a twist of grapefruit or orange.
+The nose is tart, citrusy and vegetal, while the palate is clean and intense yet accessible with a finish of evergreen and violet.
+A splash of tonic best offsets the bitterness, and the makers suggest eschewing the lime wedge for a twist of grapefruit or orange.
 “It’s a new area of creativity and flavor,” says Riant.

 “We ended up experimenting with some bench trials, and the results were even better than we thought they would be, so we dialed in our recipe and went to production,” says Roberts.
-“The citrus notes from then gin and the astringency that comes with it really work well with the tropical fruit notes in the rosé.”
+“The citrus notes from the gin and the astringency that comes with it really work well with the tropical fruit notes in the rosé.”
 At 70 proof, it’s light and refreshing in libations like a Rose Gold with elderflower liqueur, lemon juice and sparkling wine, or an Afternoon Delight with Lillet blanc, lemon juice and muddled raspberries.